dib-lab/2020-paper-sourmash-gather/manuscript.md

 a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
-We show that this can be resolved efficiently for real-world data sets; implementing a greedy min-set-cov approximation algorithm on top of _Scaled MinHash_, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in appendix).
+We show that this can be resolved efficiently for real-world data sets; implementing a greedy min-set-cov approximation algorithm on top of FracMinHash, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in appendix).
 We show that in practice this procedure reduces the number of genomes